 Generally, you do not have to file this form with your applicable tax return because New York State will compute the amount of any penalty and notify you of any amount due.
-However, even if you do not owe a penalty, or owe a lesser penalty, due to the exceptions below, complete and attach this form to your tax return if the line 1 amount exceeds \$1,000 and any of the following exceptions apply (note that no exceptions may be applied to the mandatory first installment (MFI)):
+However, if the line 1 amount exceeds \$1,000, and any of the following exceptions apply to reduce or eliminate your penalty, you must complete this form and attach it to your tax return (note that no exceptions may be applied to the mandatory first installment (MFI)):

-1. the adjusted seasonal installment method (this exception only applies when the highest tax base, before credits, for the tax year for which the penalty is being computed is the entire net income (ENI) base or one of the following bases:
+- 1. the adjusted seasonal installment method (this exception only applies when the highest tax base, before credits, for the tax year for which the penalty is being computed is the entire net income (ENI) base or one of the following bases: - minimum taxable income (MTI) base (Article 9-A)